EmmanuelRE8/PAIR_Bot/README.md

 ### 🎯 Purpose

-PAIR goes beyond a static CV — it demonstrates how Business Intelligence, Data, and AI
+PAIR goes beyond a static CV, it demonstrates how Business Intelligence, Data, and AI
 can merge into a single interactive storytelling experience.

 Instead of reading bullet points, visitors can: